HunBug/pingu-chan/README.md

 - CSV: appended with header, suitable for spreadsheets and quick inspection.
 - JSONL: one JSON object per line, easy to ingest into tools or databases.
 - Logs (optional): human-readable lines (same as console), if `sinks.logs` is configured.
+	- When rolling-window health crosses thresholds (e.g., ping loss >= 5% over 1m), WARN markers are printed and also saved to CSV/JSONL as RuleFinding records to help locate glitches by timestamp.

 Default file locations are relative to the executable’s directory.
 Use absolute paths if you want to write elsewhere.